OVONXavier/news-etl-mongodb/README.md

-# news-etl-mongodb
+# News-ETL-MongoDB
 A lightweight, modular ETL (Extract–Transform–Load) pipeline built in Python to extract news articles from the NewsData.io public API, transform them into clean CSV format, and load them into a MongoDB Atlas cloud database.

-# 📰 News ETL Pipeline with MongoDB Atlas
+# News ETL Pipeline with MongoDB Atlas

 A lightweight, modular ETL (Extract–Transform–Load) pipeline built in Python to extract news articles from the [NewsData.io](https://newsdata.io/documentation) public API, transform them into clean CSV format, and load them into a MongoDB Atlas cloud database.